redhat-cop/openshift-migration-best-practices/planning.md

 This option requires careful planning and execution.
 If it is a viable option, it produces the best results.
 After migrating the applications, no maintenance of custom certificates, DNS entries, or external network devices is required.

-Providing further details about this option is out of the scope of this document.
-Contact Red Hat support for more information.
+Details about this option are beyond the scope of this document.
+Contact Red Hat Support for more information.

 ## Migration workflows